moedaaboul/team-profile-generator/README.md

 ## Features

-The app is also interactivity on mutliple screen size devices and powered by Bulma
+- App is interactive on mutliple screen sizes and powered by Bulma
+- isRequired and isEmail validators have been added

 ## Appearance